 - As an umbrella program (with bylaws) of an existing community Crime Stoppers program, preferably one that is certified by the Texas Crime Stoppers Council, or

 - As an independent 501(c)(3) non-profit corporation consistent with the above referenced law and certified by the Texas Crime Stoppers Council.

 About Texas Crime Stoppers State Team

-The Texas Crime Stoppers team at the Office of the Governor provides oversight and technical assistance to community and campus organizations; attends and facilitates council and committee meetings; manages Crime Stoppers Assistance Fund grants; plans and facilitates annual Crime Stoppers training courses and conferences; provides support to organizations; and helps to build unity across all organizations throughout the state through social media and communication initiatives.
+The Texas Crime Stoppers team at the Office of the Governor is a dynamic unit dedicated to providing support and assistance to over 2000 volunteers and law enforcement coordinators across Texas.
+Passionate and motivated, the state team provides a series of services to Texas Crime Stoppers Organizations including; oversight and technical assistance to community and campus organizations, manages Crime Stoppers Assistance Funds, plans and facilitates annual Crime Stoppers training courses and conferences, provides customized training and support to organizations upon request; and aids in building unity across all organizations throughout the state via social media and communication initiatives.